-Defined benefit plans in Germany exist due to direct individual commitments to retirement benefits, invalidity benefits, and provisions for dependents for 7 active managers (31 December 2022: 9), 23 managers who have left the company (31 December 2022: 20), one person drawing a pension (31 December 2022: 1), as well as for a former managing director of a former subsidiary (31 December 2022: 1).
+Defined benefit plans in Germany exist due to direct individual commitments to retirement benefits, invalidity benefits, and provisions for dependents for 5 active employees (31 December 2023: 7), 25 employees who have left the company (31 December 2023: 23), one person drawing a pension (31 December 2023: 1), as well as for a former managing director of a former subsidiary (31 December 2023: 1).

 The defined benefit plans in Switzerland concern provisioning according to Swiss Federal legislation on occupational old age, survivor's and disability benefit plans (BVG).
 These plans represent so-called 'BVG full insurance solutions'.
 Due to the statutory minimum interest and conversion rate guarantees, these plans represent defined benefit plans in the meaning of IAS 19.
-For this reason, provisions were formed in the balance sheet for these plans on 31 December 2023 and in the previous year.
-'Fully insured' BVG plans refer to those plans for which all actuarial risks, including capital market risks, are borne by an insurance company, at least temporarily.
-The BVG provisioning of the Swiss subsidiary of GFT Technologies SE still comprises 45 active insured parties as of 31 December 2023 (31 December 2022: 57 active insured parties).
+For this reason, provisions were formed in the balance sheet for these plans on 31 December 2024 and in the previous year, 'Fully insured' BVG plans refer to those plans for which all actuarial risks, including capital market risks, are borne by an insurance company, at least temporarily.
+The BVG provisioning of the Swiss subsidiary of GFT Technologies SE still comprises 40 active insured parties as of 31 December 2024 (31 December 2023: 45 active insured parties).
 As in the previous year, there are no pension recipients.

 Severance payments under Italian law (Trattamento di Fine Rapporto, TFR) are one-off payments due as soon as the employee leaves the company.
 The size of the severance payment is based on the number of monthly salaries (indexed), whereby one service year entitles the employee to one monthly salary (annual salary divided by 13.5).
 Under certain circumstances, for example for the purchase of a home or medical care, the employee may receive an advance of up to 70% of the claim.
 As of the financial year 2007, these payments are to be made to the state social security institute (Istituto Nazionale della Previdenza Sociale, INPS) or an insurance provider nominated by the employee which is mandatory for companies with more than 50 employees.
-Below this threshold, transfers are voluntary and - insofar as relevant - are not made by the Italian companies.
+Below this threshold, transfers are voluntary and - insofar as relevant - are not made by the Italian company.